Differentially Private Release of Event Logs for Process Mining: Evaluation

 We implement the proposed model as part of a prototype, namely Amun\footnote{\url{https://github.com/Elkoumy/amun}}.
 We run the experiment on a single machine with AMD Opteron(TM) Processor 6276 and 32 GB memory.
 We time out any experiment at 24 hours.
 Also, in our experiment, we consider only the end timestamp to calculate the relative time of an event for simplicity, and the same approach is still valid to apply DP.
 Further, we keep only the three attributes in every event log: case ID, Activity, and timestamp.

 We evaluate and compare the different design choices of our approach.
 We evaluate the oversampling presented in the conference version of this article~\cite{elkoumy2021mine}, the proposed approach using all the proposed steps in Sect.~\ref{sec:approach} (filtering risky cases then sampling), and the proposed approach without the third step (sampling without filtering).
-We use the JD and EMD to compare the anonymized event log against the original for all the design choices.
+We use the EMD to compare the anonymized event log against the original for all the design choices.

 We compare the proposed approach against the state-of-the-art.
 The studies that consider PPPM from the case perspective are~\cite{mannhardt2019privacy,fahrenkrog2020pripel,fahrenkrog2021sacofa,rafiei2020tlkc,rafiei2021group}.
 In our comparison, we do not include the work in~\cite{rafiei2020tlkc,rafiei2021group} because the parameters' interpretation of the k-anonymity privacy model is different from the DP model.
 The studies~\cite{mannhardt2019privacy,fahrenkrog2020pripel,fahrenkrog2021sacofa} adopt DP.
 Mannhardt et al.~\cite{mannhardt2019privacy} anonymize two types of queries: the query ``frequencies of directly-follows relations'' and ``frequencies of trace variants''.
 The output of the anonymization of~\cite{mannhardt2019privacy} is not an event log.
 PRIPEL~\cite{fahrenkrog2020pripel} anonymizes the event log while adopting the trace variant queries anonymization that has been proposed in~\cite{mannhardt2019privacy}.
 We compare the proposed approach against~\cite{fahrenkrog2020pripel}.
 SaCoFa~\cite{fahrenkrog2021sacofa} anonymizes the case variant queries.
 The output is an event log without the time attribute.
-We include SaCoFa~\cite{fahrenkrog2021sacofa} only in the case variant experiments.
+We include SaCoFa~\cite{fahrenkrog2021sacofa} only in the EMD frequency experiments because it does not consider timestamp anonymization.
 PRIPEL and SaCoFa take three input parameters, namely $\epsilon$, k, and N. To select the parameters' values, we run several experiments for different values of the pruning parameter k (0.5\%, 1\%, and 5\% of the cases), and we select the best results.
+For each parameter value, we run 10 experiments, and we take the average value.
 For the maximum trace length, we set $N$ to the average trace length of the log.
 Other experiments with different parameter values can be found in Appendix~\textbf{B}.